ryanbrainard/jjogaegi/README.md

 # jjogaegi (쪼개기)

-Utility to create, parse, and format Korean vocabulary to import into [Anki](http://ankisrs.net/), [Quizlet](https://quizlet.com/), and other flashcard apps.
+Command line utility to create, parse, and format Korean vocabulary to import into [Anki](http://ankisrs.net/), [Quizlet](https://quizlet.com/), and other flashcard apps.

- - Accepts parsing from various import sources, including plain-text lists, TSV (i.e. Anki notes), Memrise lists, various dictionary sources, and even an interactive mode to create flashcards on the fly.
+ - Accepts parsing from various import sources, including plain-text lists, TSV (e.g. Anki notes), Memrise lists, various dictionary sources, and even an interactive mode to create flashcards on the fly.
 - Output formats include TSV, CSV, and JSON.
 - Interacts with the National Institute of Korean Basic Dictionary (국립국어원 한국어기초사전) to lookup words and enhance flashcards with definitions, example sentences, pronunciation audio, and more.

 ## Installation

+This is a command-line application and requires basic knowledge of using command line.
+If you are unfamiliar with the command line, see a tutorial like [this one](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) for your platform.

 Go to the [release page](https://github.com/ryanbrainard/jjogaegi/releases) and download the latest release for your platform.
-The file can be placed anywhere on your computer.
+Unzip the release and contained the `jjogaegi` binary can be placed anywhere on your computer.

-It is highly recommended to set the following [environment variables](https://www.schrodinger.com/kb/1842):
+Before use, it is highly recommended to set the following [environment variables](https://www.schrodinger.com/kb/1842):

 - `KRDICT_API_KEY`: Dictionary API key to enable word lookups
 - `MEDIA_DIR`: Directory to download images and audio.
 For use with Anki, see its manual entry on [File Locations](https://apps.ankiweb.net/docs/manual.html#files).